What is Canonical Tag

 Canonical Tag vs Canonical URL

-The canonical tag is the actual piece of code added to your webpage.
-It lives in the HTML <head> and points to the preferred version of that page.
-It’s the signal that tells search engines, “Index this one, not the others.”
+The canonical tag is the actual piece of code added to a webpage.
+It sits inside the HTML head section and points search engines to the preferred version of that page.
+In simple terms, it tells search engines which URL should be indexed when multiple versions exist.

 The canonical url, on the other hand, is the destination the tag points to.
 It’s the full link that search engines treat as the original or main version of the page.